 At the shopping centre, Latino Cafe and Cafe Discovery are both dog-friendly.
 Alternatively, head to the lush surrounds of Getaway Garden Cafe, part of 1770 Getaway, on the edge of Agnes Water.

-At Town of 1770, a popular dog-friendly option is the 1770 Beach Hotel, opposite the foreshore.
+At Town of 1770, a popular dog-friendly pub is the 1770 Beach Hotel, opposite the foreshore.
 It’s another great spot to watch the sunset with a drink, with dogs allowed at the front verandah area.

-Dog-Friendly Accommodation in Agnes Water
+Dog-Friendly Accommodation Around Agnes Water

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.